whassani/objecta-labs/FINAL-SUMMARY.md

-# ✅ AgentForge - Final Summary
+# ✅ ObjectaLabs - Final Summary

 ## 🎉 Project Complete & Clean!

-Your AgentForge startup blueprint is now **100% TypeScript/JavaScript** with all Python references removed.
+Your ObjectaLabs startup blueprint is now **100% TypeScript/JavaScript** with all Python references removed.

 ---